Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 }
 ```

-Now we've got a problem, how can you add a group of items to the "recipe" (the
+Now we've got a problem, how can you add a group of items to the "recipe"?
+We
-term I'm using for our set of inputs)?
-We need to make sure it's not possible
+need to make sure it's not possible to call `RecipeBuilder::add_item()` while
-to call `RecipeBuilder::add_item()` while in the middle of constructing a group.
+in the middle of constructing a group because it could mess up the library's
+internals.

+{{% notice tip %}}
+This may seem a bit extreme, but it's quite possible that adding a new item
+triggers a resize in our `TEMP_INPUTS` vector which invalidates any references
+that may have been used when constructing the group.

+I *really* don't want something like this to happen because it's one of those
+bugs that will be almost impossible to pinpoint in the wild.
+It's better to
+take the conservative approach here and just outlaw things like
+`RecipeBuilder::add_item()` when building a group.
+{{% /notice %}}

 If you think for a moment, that's the same problem we had with `Library` when
 we wanted to make sure you can *either* be creating a recipe using the